textcreationpartnership/A02427/README.md

 ##Content Summary##

 #####Body#####

-Another godly letter, lately written to the same H.H. by his owne sister out of the countrey, about **Types of content**
+1. Another godly Letter, lately written to the ſame H H by his owne Siſter out of the Countrey, about eighty miles from London.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!